kenglwo/sa-assignment2/Assignment2_FAQ.md

 `Ochiai` computes suspicious score for each statement, while many of them may turn out to have the same score.
 To break this tie, we require you to compute the ranking for each statement based on the suspicious score, [as mentioned in Task 2](https://github.com/CastleLab/COMP5111-assignment-Student-Version/tree/assignment2#ranking-of-suspicious-statements).

-In an extreme case, if you make the faulty statement have the highest suspicious score along with 100 other statements, the ranking of the faulty statement is `50th` instead of `1st`.
+In an extreme case, if a faulty statement has the highest suspicious score along with 100 other statements, the ranking of the faulty statement is `50th` instead of `1st`.